aljaroudi/PersonaChat/PRIVACY.md

 - Selected AI persona
 - All data remains encrypted on your device

+## Acknowledgements

+This app uses Google's **Gemma 3 1B Instruct** model for local AI processing.
+The model is licensed under the Gemma Terms of Use and runs entirely on your device.

+For more information about the Gemma model, visit: https://ai.google.dev/gemma

 ---

 _Your privacy is guaranteed by design.
 All conversations remain truly private._